-The Best Portable Solar Panels and Chargers of 2018
+The Best Portable Solar Panels of 2020

 Best Overall Solar Charger

 Our top award goes to a panel that is the most consistent across the board.
 Though there may be other options out there that charge faster or are more durable, nothing beats the BigBlue 28W when it comes to overall performance.
 When your electronics need a boost, this panel will deliver a solid charge in a variety of conditions.
 We like the built-in ammeter and the zippered pouch and are also fans of this panel's simplicity and reasonable price tag.
 With two USB ports and a classic fold-out design, the BigBlue is a great all-arounder for most small gadgets.

 One downside to this panel is its weight.
 It's a bit heavy, weighing in at 23.5 ounces.
 As a result, it's better suited for frontcountry use.
 Other than that, this panel receives high marks across the board.

 The ECEEN 13W earns our Best Buy Award for its simple design, consistent performance, and, of course, its reasonable price tag.
 Its small size and sleek design make it a good option for backcountry use.
 This panel is easy to use and portable, plus it charged our small battery packs and phone almost as quickly as panels with much larger capacities.
 The combination of high-performance and a reasonable price tag makes this panel a no brainer!

 In some ways, we loved the simplicity of this panel.
 Its design is portable and easy to use, but it struggles to charge in partially cloudy conditions, and it can barely charge multiple devices simultaneously.
 Remember, 13 watts is relatively small when charging large, power-hungry devices, so keep that in mind when considering this panel.